 - Filter replacement.
 A comprehensive furnace tune-up should include a common 1” filter replacement with your service.
-Typically, furnace filters need to be swapped out at least every 90 days, which can improve efficiency and prevent operational glitches.
+Typically, furnace filters need to be swapped out at least every three months, which can boost efficiency and prevent operational complications.

 - Written assessment.
-Professional HVAC companies always will give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance recommendations for the next 12 months.
+Quality HVAC companies always will give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance suggestions for the next 12 months.
 This valuable information can help you figure out the current condition of your furnace and outline ways to lower your energy bills.

-Change the thermostat to “on” from “auto” to force the fan to operate.
-If the fan does come on, power is working properly, but if it doesn’t, your furnace might not be receiving power.
+Switch the thermostat to “on” from “auto” to force the fan to turn on.
+If the fan does come on, power is working correctly, but if it doesn’t, your furnace might not be receiving power.

 5. Is the Furnace Switch Working Properly?

-Each furnace has a power switch (similar to a light switch) either on the furnace or on a nearby wall.
-Flip the switch and wait a couple of minutes to see if the furnace starts working.
+Each furnace has a power switch (similar to a light switch) either on the furnace or on a wall close by.
+Flip the switch and wait two minutes to see if it turns the furnace on.
 Also check to see if all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage